Atlanta, GA DUI Attorneys

 IMPORTANT INFORMATION CONCERNING YOUR DRIVER’S LICENSE WHILE YOUR GEORGIA DUI CRIMINAL CHARGES ARE PENDING IN COURT

-Regardless of whether you have actually received a DDS-1205 form, it is important for you to understand that you only have 30 days to request a hearing to preserve your driving privileges or waive your hearing through the Georgia Department of Driver Services by opting for an ignition interlock device permit.
+Regardless of whether you have received a DDS-1205 form, you must understand that you only have 30 days to request a hearing to preserve your driving privileges or waive your hearing through the Georgia Department of Driver Services by opting for an ignition interlock device permit.

 DDS-1205 form.
 Atlanta, GA DUI Attorneys